asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 Too often organizations don't gather feedback until the end of a big project.
 When they do get feedback it's typically not collected by the team doing the work.
 In these organizations teams aren't empowered to change their work based on feedback, so it should come as no surprise that they wouldn't be in a position to obtain customer feedback.
 Big batch projects make it impossible to use feedback to effectively steer the day-to-day work.
 Usually feedback gets to the team in the form of another big batch project some months later.
 This is an incredibly error-prone and inefficient process.

 Organizations still entrenched in old ways of thinking will separate determining what to build from the team that actually builds it.
 If the organization believes developers are fungible resources and they want high-utilization of these resources, they accomplish that by telling those resources what to build.
 They don't want to take up the developer's valuable time determining what to build or obtaining feedback.
-Just start another project to address the feedback and tell the team to build it.
+They just start another project to address the feedback and tell the team to build it.

+#### The Workers vs. the Decision Makers

-Unfortunately this results in teams being given prescriptive solutions (as requirements) instead of working with their customers to discover and solve problems.
-The telephone game effect is very likely in these situations given the number of information handoffs that are required.
+This separation of workers and decision makers has a very negative consequence.
+It results in teams being handed prescriptive solutions (as requirements) instead of working closely with their customers to discover and solve problems.
 Great software does not get created by telling teams exactly what to build.
-Delivering prescriptive solutions to teams limits their creativity and damages morale.
+Delivering prescriptive solutions to teams limits their creativity, limits the possible solution space, and damages morale.
+The best developers will move on to help other company's solve their business problems.

 ### Iterating